hamjac5334/CALIBIR/README.md

 # CALIBIR

-Repo for CAIR/CALIBIR intern organization
+This is the repo for CAIR/CALIBIR intern organization

+In the process of uploading all files here